Find out more about the museum's learned societies

-The Society was founded in 1829 and is one of the largest local natural history societies in Britain.
-It owns the Great North Museum: Hancock building and grounds and the natural history collections are on displayed at the museum.
-The Society's aims are to promote and encourage the study and protection of flora and fauna in the north-east of England.
-A wide range of activities are offered from lectures and field meetings for members to scientific research and publication of the Transactions, the yearly journal of the Society.
+The Natural History Society of Northumbria (NHSN) was founded in 1829 and is one of the largest local natural history societies in Britain.
+It owns the Great North Museum: Hancock building and grounds and the natural history collections are on display at the museum.
+The Society's aims are to promote and encourage the study and protection of flora and fauna in the north east of England.
+A wide range of activities are offered from lectures and field meetings for members to scientific research and the publication of the Transactions, the yearly journal of the Society.

-For more information or to join please visit: www.nhsn.ncl.ac.uk
+For more information and to join please visit: www.nhsn.ncl.ac.uk

 The Society of Antiquaries of Newcastle upon Tyne

-For more information or to join please visit: www.newcastle-antiquaries.org.uk
+For more information and to join please visit: www.newcastle-antiquaries.org.uk